xregistry/spec/core/spec.md

 - No filtering of the response entities is to be done.
 The presence of the `?filter` query parameter MUST generate an error.
-- All Resources are serialized as JSON objects - meaning, Resource with the `hasdoc` aspect set to `true` are serialized with implied `$meta` semantics.
+- All Resources are serialized as JSON objects - meaning, Resource with the `hasdoc` aspect set to `true` are serialized with implied `$json` semantics.
-- All Resources are serialized with an implied `?attribs` query parameter being in effect.
-In other words, default Version attributes are not serialized as part of a Resource's serialization.
+- All Resources are serialized without the default Version attributes being copied into the Resource.
+This is because they will already appear as part of the `versions` collection so duplicating them is unnecessary.
 - Resources that are cross references (i.e. they have the `xref` attribute defined), MUST NOT include the target Resource's attributes or nested collections in its serialization.